-Later on you will expand further and build all major modes on top of your major pentatonic.
+Later on, you will expand on this concept even further and build all major modes on top of your Major Pentatonic.

-You might soon discover how the major and minor shapes look the same, the Em shape for example looks the same as the G major shape.
+You will soon discover how the major and minor shapes look the same, the Em shape, for example, looks the same as the G major shape.

-Don’t be fooled by this thinking they are the same, a scale is built on intervals, a major pentatonic has this scale formula: 1 2 3 5 6.
+Don’t be fooled by this, thinking they are the same, a scale is built on intervals.
+A Major Pentatonic has this scale formula: 1 2 3 5 6.
 A Minor Pentatonic has this scale formula 1 m3 4 5 b7.

-The fact that the minor look similar to major, just using a different starting note does say something about their relationship, it doesn’t mean they are the same thing.
+The fact that the minor look similar to major, just using a different starting note does say something about their relationship.
+However, it doesn’t mean they are the same thing.

 As in minor, the notes in the chord are found in more places.

-Make sure you know each interval by calling them out as you practice the exercise as demonstrated in the video.
+Make sure you know each interval by calling them out as you practise the exercise as demonstrated in the video.